Monument

 The Christ the Redeemer statue in Rio de Janeiro, Brazil, is the most visited monument in South America.

-A monument is a type of structure that was explicitly created to commemorate a person or event, or which has become relevant to a social group as a part of their remembrance of historic times or cultural heritage, due to its artistic, historical, political, technical or architectural importance.
-Examples of monuments include statues, (war) memorials, historical buildings, archaeological sites, and cultural assets.
+A monument is a type of structure created to commemorate a person or event, or which has become relevant to a social group as a part of their remembrance of historic times, or cultural heritage, due to its artistic, historical, political, technical or architectural importance.
+Examples of monuments include statues, (war) memorials, historical buildings, and cultural assets.
 If there is a public interest in its preservation, a monument can for example be listed as a UNESCO World Heritage Site.

 Etymology

 The word "monument" comes from the Latin "monumentum", derived from the word moneo, monere, which means 'to remind' or 'to warn', suggesting a monument allows us to see the past thus helping us visualize what is to come in the future.
 In English the word "monumental" is often used in reference to something of extraordinary size and power, as in monumental sculpture, but also to mean simply anything made to commemorate the dead, as a funerary monument or other example of funerary art.